Q. I am having problems using the online grant application system. What do I do?

 A. Not necessarily.
 We review a number of factors to determine what amount we will offer.
 One of the key factors is our expected fundraising success.
 We will advise successful applicants of our actual grant amount and recognize that your intended outcomes may need to be adjusted as a result.

 Q. Who reviews grant applications and makes award decisions?

-A. All Letters of Inquiry are reviewed by the Grants Committee of the BallenIsles Charities Foundation.
-This committee of 11 resident volunteers is appointed by the Foundation Board of Directors.
+A. All applications are reviewed by the Grants Committee of the BallenIsles Charities Foundation.
+This committee of resident volunteers is appointed by the Grants Committee Chair.
 Committee members review all applications and advise the Board of all applications that meet our guidelines, goals and priorities.
-The Board makes all final decisions on grant awards in December of each year.
+The Board makes all final decisions on grant awards.

 Q. Is there an appeal process?